GU-CLASP/language-and-perception/meetings.md

 ### Read

+  * \+\+ Bender, E. M., Gebru, T., McMillan-Major, A., & Shmitchell, S. (2021).
+On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?🦜. (http://faculty.washington.edu/ebender/papers/Stochastic_Parrots.pdf) (Recommended by Anna, would like to read: Anna, Felix)

   * Abhishek Das, Samyak Datta, Georgia Gkioxari, Stefan Lee, Devi Parikh, & Dhruv Batra (2018).
 Embodied Question Answering.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR). [paper](https://embodiedqa.org/paper.pdf)

   * \+\+ Herbelot, A., & Vecchi, E. M. (2015).
 Building a shared world: Mapping distributional to model-theoretic semantic spaces.
 In Proceedings of the 2015 Conference on Empirical Methods in Natural Language Processing (pp. 22-32).(https://www.cl.cam.ac.uk/~ah433/emnlp2015.pdf) (recommended by Staffan, would like to read: Robin, Simon)